peteBristowe/frogTechTest/README.md

 # frogTechTest
-This is my submission for the Frog Tech Test
+This is my submission for the Frog Tech Test.

+Please see Covering letter for details.